2006 United States House of Representatives elections in Illinois: Endorsements

+Predictions

 District 9

 Incumbent Democratic Congresswoman Jan Schakowsky, seeking her fifth term in Congress, did not face a serious challenge in this consistently liberal district based in the North Side of Chicago and the northern Chicagoan suburbs.
-True to the district’s history of electing Democrats, Schakowsky slammed Republican opponent Michael Shannon with nearly seventy-five percent of the vote.
+True to the district's history of electing Democrats, Schakowsky slammed Republican opponent Michael Shannon with nearly seventy-five percent of the vote.

+Predictions

 District 10

 Initially elected in 2000, incumbent Republican Congressman Mark Kirk built a reputation as being a moderate Republican, the kind of Republican that this liberal-leaning district in the northern suburbs of Chicago would elect.
 Facing off against Democratic challenger and businessman Dan Seals, Kirk experienced a serious challenge.
 Seals was able to remain competitive against Kirk for most of the campaign, abetted by the Democratic wave sweeping the country, but he ultimately fell to the incumbent Republican and lost by around thirteen thousand votes and seven points.
 The district was located in the northern suburbs of Chicago in Cook and Lake counties, along Lake Michigan.
 Although reliably Republican in past elections, particularly before the latest redistricting, it voted for John Kerry in 2004, which made re-election in 2006 a challenge for Republican incumbent Mark Kirk.

 Democratic hopes for winning here rose after Melissa Bean's win in the neighboring 8th District, which is more Republican.
 The Democratic candidate was GE Commercial Finance Director of Marketing Dan Seals.
 Seals raised $1,918,167 to Kirk's $3,168,367.
 Daniel "Dan" Seals is a native of Chicago.
 He lives in Wilmette, Illinois (one half-block outside of the 10th district) with his wife Mia (maiden name: Miyako Hasegawa) and their three young daughters.
 Seals taught high school English in Japan before earning a Master's in Public Policy at the Johns Hopkins School of Advanced International Studies.